UniteLabs

 Observable Commands

 An observable command is a command that triggers and action on the device and can be subscribed.
-During the subscription, intermediate results can be returned that contain information on the command execution status, such as remaining execution time, progress and intermediate result data.
+During the subscription, intermediate results can be returned that contain information on the command execution status, such as remaining execution time, progress and any other arbitrary data useful for consumers of the method.

-Add the ObservableCommand decorator to a method to turn it into an unobservable command.
+Add the ObservableCommand decorator to a method to turn it into an observable command.

 @sila.ObservableCommand()